529 Annual Plan Contribution Limits by State in 2026

 What Is a 529 Plan?

-529 plans, also known as qualified tuition programs, are tax-advantaged savings plans that are designed to be used for qualified education expenses like tuition, housing, and books at postsecondary institutions such as college or trade school.
-Parents can also withdraw up to $10,000 of 529 funds annually to use for a child’s elementary or secondary school education at a public, private, or religious school.
+529 plans are tax-advantaged savings plans that are designed chiefly to be used for qualified higher education expenses like tuition, housing, and books at postsecondary institutions such as a college, a trade school, and graduate school.

-Each 529 plan has a named beneficiary (the child the plan is for), and the account holder — usually a parent or grandparent — contributes savings to the plan up to the allowable 529 limits.
-Once contributions are made, you typically have a range of investment options to choose from, including mutual funds or exchange-traded funds (ETFs).
-Earnings and qualified withdrawals are not subject to federal taxes.
+Each 529 plan has a named beneficiary (the student).
+The account holder — usually a parent or grandparent — contributes savings to the plan up to the allowable 529 limits, which vary by state (see below).

 Students who don’t have enough funds in a 529 plan to cover the cost of college can turn to other forms of financial aid, including scholarships, grants, and federal and private student loans.